kofi527/RESTAURANTBLOG/README.md

 •	Node.js is a runtime environment that allows JavaScript code to be executed outside of a web browser, typically on a server.
 <img width="468" height="123" alt="image" src="https://github.com/user-attachments/assets/d31521b8-18b6-4f0d-9a6e-18fe4beebcbd" />

+why we use mongo db?
+MongoDB is a popular choice for many modern applications due to its flexibility, scalability, and high performance.
+It's a NoSQL database, offering a schema-less document model that allows for easier handling of diverse and evolving data structures.
+MongoDB's horizontal scalability and robust indexing also make it suitable for applications with high traffic and complex data
 1. Inatallation of all necessary files prior to project setup

    ![1  all packages have been installaed at the command line](https://github.com/user-attachments/assets/fcafb803-f8eb-47bd-9d2a-a67b67b331cc)